marcomarino123/magnopy/docs/source/user-guide/methods/energy-minimization/index.rst

 .. dropdown:: Notation used on this page

+  * .. include:: ../page-notations/vector.inc
-  * .. include:: ../page-notations/vector.txt
+  * .. include:: ../page-notations/matrix.inc
-  * .. include:: ../page-notations/matrix.txt
+  * .. include:: ../page-notations/bra-ket.inc
-  * .. include:: ../page-notations/bra-ket.txt
+  * .. include:: ../page-notations/parentheses.inc
-  * .. include:: ../page-notations/parentheses.txt
+  * .. include:: ../page-notations/kronecker-delta.inc
-  * .. include:: ../page-notations/kronecker-delta.txt
+  * .. include:: ../page-notations/uvn-or-spherical.inc

 Let us recall the expression for the classical energy:

-.. include:: ../repeated-formulas/classic-total-energy.txt
+.. include:: ../repeated-formulas/classic-total-energy.inc

 In order to minimize this equation and find ground state we split all possible cases into three distinct ones: